asdat3/Huntwithaim/README.md

 You can choose only your type of ammo, esp will show only nessesary items.

 ### Trap ESP
-Also all types of barrels.
+Also all types of barrels and darksight dynamite.
 Toggalable.

 ### Points of Interest ESP
 - extraction points